chef/chef-web-docs/chef_master/source/config_rb_optional_settings.rst

 ``knife[:help]``

 ``knife[:hide_healthy]``
-   Hide nodes on which a chef-client run has occurred within the previous hour.
+   Hide nodes on which a Chef Infra Client run has occurred within the previous hour.

 ``knife[:hints]``
    An Ohai hint to be set on the target node.